 Step 4: Get your camera ready

-Position your camera so that the product is in the centre of the frame and takes up the majority of the canvas; the sweep should fill up the rest of the frame.
+Position your camera so that the product is in the center of the frame and takes up the majority of the canvas; the sweep should fill up the rest of the frame.
 If you need to get closer to the product, physically move the tripod and camera or, if you’re using a DSLR, use the optical zoom (rotate the lens).
 Never use a digital zoom regardless of the device you’re using to shoot, as this will crop the photo as you take it and won’t give you great results.

 If you’re using a DSLR, you should take advantage of the advanced settings by shooting manual.
 Leave your white balance set to ‘AWB’ (auto white balance) and only play around with the ISO, aperture, and shutter speed.